Widdin/DeliBot/README.md

 #### Server-owner and administrators

 Get the stats of a user.
-- `stats` - Your own stats.
+- `!stats` - Your own stats.
-- `stats @user` - Stats for a user.
+- `!stats @user` - Stats for a user.
-- `stats server` - Total stats for this server.
+- `!stats server` - Total stats for this server.
-- `stats overall` - Total stats for all servers.
+- `!stats overall` - Total stats for all servers.
-- `stats leaderboard` - Leaderboard for best stats.
+- `!stats leaderboard` - Leaderboard for best stats.

 Server configuration
-- `set_gmt` - Set the GMT for the server.
+- `!set_gmt` - Set the GMT for the server.
-- `set_language` - Set the language for the server.
+- `!set_language` - Set the language for the server.
-- `set_ex_scan` - Set where to scan for ex-raid passes.
+- `!set_ex_scan` - Set where to scan for ex-raid passes.
-- `set_profile_scan` - Set where to scan for team images.
+- `!set_profile_scan` - Set where to scan for team images.
-- `set_raid_channel` - Set where to post raids by default.
+- `!set_raid_channel` - Set where to post raids by default.
-- `set_ex_channel` - Set where to post ex-raids by default.
+- `!set_ex_channel` - Set where to post ex-raids by default.
-- `unset_ex_scan` - Unset where to scan for ex-raid passes.
+- `!unset_ex_scan` - Unset where to scan for ex-raid passes.
-- `unset_profile_scan` - Unset where to scan for team images.
+- `!unset_profile_scan` - Unset where to scan for team images.
-- `unset_raid_channel` - Unset where to post raids by default.
+- `!unset_raid_channel` - Unset where to post raids by default.
-- `unset_ex_channel` - Unset where to post ex-raids by default.
+- `!unset_ex_channel` - Unset where to post ex-raids by default.
 - `!set_role_permission` Run this command and Delibot will ask you to tag a role by using `@`.
 The chosen role will now be granted permission to edit & delete ANY raid.
 They will also have permission to use `add_gym` / `del_gym`.
 - `!unset_role_permission` Run this command and Delibot will remove the role you had set.

 #### Role specific, administrators and server owner
-- `add_gym  awesome gym name , link to google map` - Add a Gym to the database so it will appear as a hyperlink on raids.
+- `!add_gym  awesome gym name , link to google map` - Add a Gym to the database so it will appear as a hyperlink on raids.
 *Make sure to have , between the name and hyperlink*.

 If you want the !find gym-name command to show an image like this